 One of the oldest community foundations in America, the Boston Foundation, is a public charity that provides support for nonprofit organizations.

-The Philanthropic Initiative, a division of The Boston Foundation and manager of various scholarship programs for corporations, foundations, associations, and individuals, administers The NICSA/William T. Blackwell Scholarship Fund and ensures that applicants are selected without regard to race, color, creed, religion, sexual orientation, gender,
+The Philanthropic Initiative, a division of The Boston Foundation and manager of various scholarship programs for corporations, foundations, associations, and individuals, administers The NICSA/William T. Blackwell Scholarship Fund ensures that applicants are selected without regard to race, color, creed, religion, sexual orientation or gender.

 MISSION AND GOALS

 - Create substantial impact for students with financial need

 - Raise aspirations and help students to succeed through college and beyond

 - Support a new generation of professionals as they prepare to enter the workforce and contribute to our global community

 - Renewable scholarship providing up to four years of support for postsecondary education